Carthage: History and Attractions to Discover

 The Punic Wars

-The Punic Wars were three conflicts that shaped the destiny of Carthage and Rome.
-The first war (264-241 BC) saw Carthage lose control of Sicily.
-The second war (218-201 BC) is known for Hannibal’s campaign, where he crossed the Alps with his elephants to attack Rome.
-Despite initial victories, Carthage was ultimately defeated.
-The third war (149-146 BC) culminated in its complete destruction, with Rome razing the city to the ground.
+The Punic Wars were three conflicts that determined the fate of Carthage and Rome.
+The First War (264–241 BCE) saw Carthage lose control of Sicily.
+The Second War (218–201 BCE) is famous for Hannibal’s campaign, where he crossed the Alps with his elephants to attack Rome.
+Despite initial victories, the city was defeated.
+The Third War (149–146 BCE) culminated in total destruction, with Rome razing the city to the ground.
+The war against Rome marked a dramatic moment in Carthage’s history, leading to the end of its independence.
+The Punic Wars were a testament to the city’s tenacity, which, despite defeats, retained its fighting spirit.
+This fall marked a turning point in Mediterranean history, consolidating Roman influence and shaping the course of European and African history.

 Economy and Culture of Carthage